ConnectyCube/chat-widget-medusa-plugin-demo-app/README.md

   yarn dev
   ```

   Now open http://localhost:9000/app and login with your test user.
+Navigate to `Extensions -> Chat` to open a chat page.

   For a storefront to configure you will need your Store Id and Store name.
 You can access them via Developers Tools, Network tab: